Kotlas: Economy

 Kotlas is a center of timber industry and an important river port and a railroad center (situated on the railroad connecting central Russia with the Komi Republic).

 The Northern Dvina and the Vychegda Rivers are navigable; there is regular passenger navigation on the Vychegda.
 Roads connect Kotlas with Veliky Ustyug (and eventually Vologda and Kostroma) to the South, Syktyvkar to the East, and Krasnoborsk (eventually Arkhangelsk) to the North.
 There is regular passenger bus traffic originating in Kotlas.

 Kotlas is an important railway hub, where the railway to Kirov branches off south-east from the main railway, connecting Konosha and Vorkuta.

 Kotlas is served by the Kotlas Airport and is home to the Savatiya air base.

 Culture and recreation

 The Church of St. Stephan of Perm was built in 1788, and the adjacent bell-tower was built in 1825.
 Both are protected at the local level as architectural monuments, as is Narodny Dom, a wooden house built at the beginning of 20th century.

+Geography

 Climate

-Kotlas has a subarctic climate (Köppen climate classification Dfc).
+Kotlas has a subarctic climate (Köppen climate classification Dfc), bordering closely on a humid continental climate, featuring long, very cold winters, and short, warm summers.